Thatcher Demko

-Thatcher Douglas Demko (born December 8, 1995) is an American professional ice hockey goaltender for the Vancouver Canucks of the National Hockey League (NHL).
-Demko was selected by the Canucks in the second round (36th overall) of the 2014 NHL Entry Draft.
+Thatcher Douglas Demko (born December 8, 1995) is an American professional ice hockey player who is a goaltender for the Vancouver Canucks of the National Hockey League (NHL).
+Demko was selected by the Canucks in the second round (36th overall) of the 2014 NHL entry draft.

 Playing career

 College and minor leagues

 Demko began playing ice hockey in San Diego at the age of 4.
 In 2010, he moved to Los Angeles to play youth hockey for the LA Junior Kings.
 In the 2011–12 season, Demko played with the Omaha Lancers of the United States Hockey League (USHL).
 He joined the U.S. National Development Team during the 2012–13 season, winning silver medal with the team at the 2012 World U-17 Hockey Challenge.

-Demmer played for the Boston College Eagles of Hockey East from 2013–2016, serving as the primary starting goaltender for all three seasons.
+Demko played for the Boston College Eagles of Hockey East from 2013–2016, serving as the primary starting goaltender for all three seasons.
 During his college career, he earned an impressive 62–26–10 record, with a .928 save percentage, 2.08 goals allowed average and 13 shutouts.
 At the time of leaving, he held the school's second best career GAA (2.08), second most wins (62), and third most career shutouts (13).
 With 10 shutouts in his junior season, he set the school's single-season record and came close to the NCAA record, only second behind Greg Gardner's (Niagara) mark of 12 in 1999–2000.

 During his freshman season, he earned a spot on the conference All-Rookie team and won the league's statistical goaltending award for lowest GAA (1.35) in conference play.
 He also helped the Eagles earn their 5th consecutive title in the prestigious Beanpot tournament played between Boston's elite hockey universities.
 During the postseason, the Eagles reached the Frozen Four but fell to Union in the semi-final.

-After the conclusion of his freshman year, Demko was ranked number 1 by the NHL Central Scouting Bureau on their final list of the top draft-eligible North American goaltenders leading into the 2014 NHL Entry Draft.
+After the conclusion of his freshman year, Demko was ranked number 1 by the NHL Central Scouting Bureau on their final list of the top draft-eligible North American goaltenders leading into the 2014 NHL entry draft.
 He would be picked by the Vancouver Canucks, 36th overall in the 2nd round.

-In April of 2015, during the offseason following his sophomore year, Demko underwent surgery on both hips at New York City's Hospital for Special Surgery.
+In April 2015, during the offseason following his sophomore year, Demko underwent surgery on both hips at New York City's Hospital for Special Surgery.
 For almost four years, he had dealt with immense pain from tears in his acetabular labrums, a ring of cartilage at the hips.